-My lunch spot in the sun provides sweeping vistas to the east, south and west.
-A family of six mountain sheep run across the valley below me and allude my attempt to take photos.
+The lunch spot in the sun provides sweeping vistas to the east, south and west.
+A family of six mountain sheep run across the valley below me faster than the best attempt to capture photos.

-At the top of Bull Creek Hills, I scramble to the top of a small rock ridge and take a brief video of the sweeping view to the south and west.
+At the top of Bull Creek Hills, the short scramble to the top of a small rock ridge provides the opportunity to enjoy the sweeping view to the south and west.

-The top of Bull Creek Hills is broad and an offtrail hike south across rugged terrain allows me to position myself on the edge of a narrow promontory for a brief and shaky video facing generally south.
+The top of Bull Creek Hills is broad and an off-trail hike south across rugged terrain affords a position on the edge of a narrow promontory for a brief and shaky video facing generally south.

-The trail continues to the east and is plugged with large mounds of snow.
-The south side of the hills to the east seems clear and navigable but I will return to Grass Pass with an offtrail diversion to the ridge hosting 'Boundary Pine'.
+The trail which continues to the east is plugged with large mounds of snow.
+The south side of the hills to the east seems clear and navigable but the return to Grass Pass will include an off-trail diversion to the ridge hosting 'Boundary Pine'.

-As scenic vistas open up on the descent, I stop to take short videos from the best vantage points.
+As scenic vistas open up on descent, short videos are captured from the best vantage points.

-On the offtrail descent, the valley below me to my left intermittently glows in the sun on my final approach. to 'Boundary Pine'.
+On the off-trail descent, the valley below to left intermittently glows in the sun on my final approach. to 'Boundary Pine'.